Threadworm

 Medicine

+The threadworms may go away by themselves with good hygiene, but you may need medicine to get rid of them.
 You can buy worm medicine such as mebendazole from your pharmacy.
-This medicine will kill the worms in your gut but will not kill the eggs that have been laid around your bottom.
+This medicine will kill the worms in your gut but won’t kill the eggs that have been laid around your bottom.
 Eggs can survive for up to 2 weeks outside your body on underwear or bedding, and in dust, so proper hygiene measures are important.

 • All household members, including adults and those without symptoms, should be treated with worm medicine at the same time.

-• It is recommended you take 2 doses of mebendazole – one dose initially and another dose 2 weeks later.
+• It’s recommended you take 2 doses of mebendazole – one dose and then another dose 2 weeks later.

 • After you take each dose, wash your underwear and bed linen, and vacuum your carpets.